crusnac/p4.rusnac.biz/README.md

 There are two sample reports that can be used to demonstrate this concepts:

-- Report 1 -
+<li>Report 1: samples/
-- Report 2 -
+<li>Report 2 -

-/// - Feature List - ///
+<h2>Feature List</h2>

-	- Upload Report using dynamic HTML file upload
+<li>Upload Report using dynamic HTML file upload
-	- Process raw XML output and gather stats
+<li> Process raw XML output and gather stats
-	- Dynamically generates HTML, Non-Interactive HTML, PDF, and CSV output from a raw XML.
+<li>Dynamically generates HTML, Non-Interactive HTML, PDF, and CSV output from a raw XML.
-	- Dynamic statistics of how many reports have been generated in the last 6 months using google charts
+<li>Dynamic statistics of how many reports have been generated in the last 6 months using google charts
-	- JSON (JQuery) Dynamic Search Engine.
+<li>JSON (JQuery) Dynamic Search Engine.
 Users are able to search the database while looking for a specific request number.
-	- Users need to activated - only admin can activate a users.
+<li>Users need to activated - only admin can activate a users.
 The data in the system is confidential.

 /// - Test Admin Credentials - ///